cesareferrari/newsletter/backend/20191126-express-middleware2.md

 # How to create Middleware methods in Express.js
 # Define a custom middleware method to use in a REST API built with Express.js

+tagged_headline: Define a custom middleware method to use in a REST API built with Express.js #nodejs #expressjs #middleware #backend #webdev #javascript #fullstack

 So far, we have seen that the callback function passed to a route handler has two objects: request and response as exemplified by this code:

 ```